Anup910/COVID-19-Social-Media-Sentiment-Mining/README.md

 ## 🧭 6.
 Quick Repro & Business Takeaway

-- Reproducible with standard PyTorch + Transformers workflow
+- Reproducible with standard PyTorch + Transformers workflow.

-- Demonstrates how **contextual NLP models enable real-world analytics** at scale
+- Demonstrates how **contextual NLP models enable real-world analytics** at scale.

-- Ideal as a **production prototype** for social listening or misinformation analysis platforms
+- Ideal as a **production prototype** for social listening or misinformation analysis platforms.

 **Business takeaway:**
 With ~78% accuracy and scalable design, this system can power automated sentiment dashboards, reducing analyst workload and surfacing critical shifts in public emotion during crises.